 Do you feel the same?

-How do you react when someone says, “Just shut up and listen!”?
+How do you react when someone tells you to just shut up and listen?

 Unless it’s said with a great deal of love and humour (and yes, that is possible) or whispered frantically by one friend to another (you know, when you’re both about to get in trouble but your friend just won’t quit it), it’s like throwing the gauntlet in front of an enemy or waving a red flag in front of a bull.

 You just don’t do it.

 So, when an angry parent tells a young child to just shut up, what happens is that someone who occupies such a position of authority should use those words on someone so vulnerable and dependent.

 But it’s so common though.
 So common and so tempting.

 The important question is: why?
 Why do parents often find themselves telling a child to shut up?
 Or feeling so tempted to say shut up?